Bills Credit Saga: Kevin Taylor Allegedly Blasts Richard Nii Quaye Over Staff’s Customer Assault

 Source: Facebook

-On Monday, March 16, 2026, a disturbing video emerged, showing some men in Bill Micro-credit’s T-shirts engaging in a heated argument with a woman identified as Hargar Emaser.
-During the confrontation, one of them reportedly seized her mobile phone.
-While attempting to retrieve it with her baby in her arms, Hagar lost her balance and fell to the ground.
+On Monday, March 16, 2026, a video emerged, showing some men in Bill Micro-Credit T-shirts engaging in a heated argument with a woman identified as Hargar Emaser.

-The video drew strong condemnation from the public and civil society organisations, who criticised the use of force in debt recovery.
+The video drew strong condemnation from the public and civil society organisations, who criticised the apparent use of force in debt recovery.

 The company condemned the incident and stated that it had launched internal investigations to determine the full circumstances of the confrontation.

 The Kwabenya District Police Command has taken four field officers of Bills Micro-Credit into custody in connection with the incident, which occurred at Ashongman Estate.
-The arrests, executed on Sunday, March 15, 2026, follow public outrage after the video went viral on social media.

-According to Superintendent Juliana Obeng, Head of Public Affairs for the Accra Region, Hagar reported the assault on March 13.
-The suspects, identified as Denis Wornyo (38), Albert Amarh (40), Ebenezer Amartei (23), and Atsu Lawson (27), are assisting police with investigations and have provided caution statements.
+The suspects, identified as Denis Wornyo (38), Albert Amarh (40), Ebenezer Amartei (23), and Atsu Lawson (27), are assisting police with investigations and have provided statements.

-The incident has reignited conversations about the practices of some microfinance institutions in recovering debts, with calls for stricter regulation to protect clients, particularly vulnerable individuals such as single mothers, from abuse.
+The incident reignited conversations about the practices of some microfinance institutions in recovering debts, with calls for stricter regulation to protect clients, particularly vulnerable individuals such as single mothers, from abuse.

-He added that if these institutions are not ready to go through the pain to collect their money legally, it would be better if they do not venture into such business.
+The media personality and journalist added that if these institutions are not ready to go through the pain to collect their money legally, it would be better if they do not venture into such business.

 The media personality's reaction has caused a massive stir on social media.